ChrisKurz/Matter/doc/Create_an_OpenThread_Border_Router.md

         zcl NetworkCommissioning AddThreadNetwork 1 0 0 operationalDataset=hex:<USE YOUR HEX-DATASET HERE> breadcrumb=0 timeoutMs=3000

-Note: replace the string "<USE YOUR HEX-DATASET HERE>" in above command by the active operational dataset you read in step 1.
+Note: replace the string " <USE YOUR HEX-DATASET HERE> " in above command by the active operational dataset you read in step 1.

 8. Enable Thread network:

-        zcl NetworkCommissioning EnableNetwork 1 0 0 networkID=hex:<EXTPAN-ID> breadcrumb=0 timeoutMs=3000
+        zcl NetworkCommissioning EnableNetwork 1 0 0 networkID=hex:<USE YOUR EXTPAN-ID HERE> breadcrumb=0 timeoutMs=3000

-Note: replace the string "<EXTPAN-ID>" in above command by the extended PAN-Id you read in step 2.
+Note: replace the string " <USE YOUR EXTPAN-ID HERE> " in above command by the extended PAN-Id you read in step 2.

-b
+9. The BLE connection is no longer needed.
+You can close it with following command:

-8. When Matter Controller is running set the previously obtained Active Operational Dataset as a hex-encoded value using the following command:
+       close-ble

-        set-pairing-thread-credential <ADD HEX VALUE WE GOT IN PREVIOUS STEP>
+10. on the UART log terminal enter following command to check if the Matter Accessory is part of the Thread network.
+It should be in the state "child".

-The OpenThread Border Router and Matter Controller is now functional.
-Next step is to add Matter Devices to the Network.
-Take a look on the previous page furth further info about this.
+##

 [go to previous page](../README.md)